The noble Valpolicella

-The valley is now famous throughout the world for its produced wines such as recioto and amarone.
+The valley is now famous throughout the world for its produced wines such as Recioto and Amarone.
 The grape-vine is present in these areas since prehistoric times.
-In Etruscan times, appears vitis vinifera sativa.
+In Etruscan times, it appears vitis vinifera sativa.
 In Roman times, were produced large quantities of wine.
-From reports of Pliny the Elder, we know that the Emperor Augustus had always veronese wines on his table.
+From reports of Pliny the Elder, we know that the Emperor Augustus had always Veronese wines on his table.
 In the Middle Ages was intensified the cultivation of wines and, with the domination of the Venetian Republic, in addition to cultivation, trade was expanded due to the proximity of the Adige river navigable at the time.

 Amarone and Recioto the wines of Valpolicella